rssed

 In Loving Memory of Square Checkbox 🔗

-Access location.state in Remix loaders and actions 🔗
+Access location.state in Remix Client Loaders and Actions 🔗

 The Copenhagen Book 🔗

-Add i18n to a Remix Vite app 🔗
+Add Internationalization with remix-i18next to a Remix Vite App 🔗

 Documenting Architecture Decisions 🔗

-Autoload the correct Node version with NVM 🔗
+Autoload the Correct Node.js Version with NVM 🔗

 HDR (aka Hot Data Revalidation) 🔗